WDHT: MOR (1958–1979)

-Prior to becoming WDHT, the 102.9 frequency was originally licensed to Springfield as WBLY-FM from 1958 to 1979, simulcasting middle of the road-formatted WBLY.
+Prior to becoming WDHT, the 102.9 frequency was originally licensed to Springfield, Ohio, as WBLY-FM from 1958 to 1979, simulcasting middle of the road-formatted WBLY (1600 AM).

 Album rock (1979–1993)

 "FM-103 The Zoo...from A to Z to U." and played album oriented rock and occasionally some adult contemporary.
 In the mid to late-80s, they simply billed themselves as "103 WAZU", and later as "102.9 WAZU".
 On January 15, 1989, the station briefly went dark, and when they returned to the airwaves later that day they had switched directions to album oriented rock and began billing themselves as "The Big WAZU", which lasted until March 19, 1993, by which time the station had evolved into harder-edged active rock.
 It competed fiercely with WTUE.

-In 1992, WAZU was sold to Osborn Communications by "Smilin' Bob" Yountz's Champion City Broadcasting, owners of the former WBLY (now WULM), and moved the studios to Dayton.
+In 1992, WAZU was sold to Osborn Communications by "Smilin' Bob" Yountz's Champion City Broadcasting, owners of the former WBLY, and moved the studios to Dayton.
 WAZU's studios were originally located in its city of license of Springfield.

 Classic rock (1993–2001)

-On March 19, 1993 WAZU flipped their format to classic rock as "Classic Rock 102.9 WAZU", following a brief stunt as "102.9 WZEP-All Led Zeppelin, All The Time".
-Great Trails Broadcasting changed the station's call sign to WING-FM in May 1995 and continued the classic rock format.
+On March 19, 1993, WAZU flipped their format to classic rock as "Classic Rock 102.9 WAZU", following a brief stunt as "102.9 WZEP-All Led Zeppelin, All The Time".
+Great Trails Broadcasting changed the station's call sign to WING-FM–matching its WING (1410 AM)–in May 1995 and continued the classic rock format.
 The WAZU calls moved to 107.1 FM, licensed to Circleville, south of Columbus, in late 1996.
 They also used the "Big WAZU" nickname and active rock format, as well as using exactly the same imaging as 102.9 did in early 1993.